The Cable Car is not just a form of transportation but it is also a lot of fun in its own right.

 This type of tram offers you the option of touring the city inside a section enclosed by glass or in its open section (at times, holding on to the side of the carriage).

 A Species in Extinction

-The first trams in San Francisco were pulled by horses who managed with difficulty to climb the city's steep hills.
-In the year 1873 the city's first electric tram was tested.
+The first trams in San Francisco were pulled by horses that managed with difficulty to climb the city's steep hills.
+In the year 1873, the city's first electric tram was tested.

 The reason for its near extinction was the high cost of its maintenance.
-A clear example of this is that every two or three months it is necessary to replace the cables that let the system run, costing some $20,000 per cable.
+A clear example of this is that every two or three months it's necessary to replace the cables that let the system run, costing some US$ 20,000 per cable.

 To see how it works and learn more about this odd form of transportation, we recommend visiting the San Francisco Cable Car Museum.

-The Cable Car has three routes which cover some of the most interesting areas of San Francisco: the financial district, Nob Hill, Chinatown, Little Italy, North Beach, Russian Hill and Fisherman's Wharf.
+The San Francisco Cable Car has three routes that cover some of the most interesting areas of San Francisco: the financial district, Nob Hill, Chinatown, Little Italy, North Beach, Russian Hill, and Fisherman's Wharf.